kenny-f/today-i-learned/webstorm/README.md

 # TODO

 - import color themes
-- upload global preferences here so that I can import it on any computer
+- upload global preferences here so that I can import it on any computer (esp: things like custom key bindings)